11 min read

 • job alerts

-Of course, you could send your customers e-mails, too, but the possibilities and the KPIs of WhatsApp broadcast messages are a lot more impressive!
+Especially in countries like India, Singapore, or the UK, where WhatsApp is the most popular messaging app, this is an incredible opportunity to reach and engage your customers.
+Of course, you could send your customers e-mails or call them, too, but the possibilities and the KPIs of WhatsApp notifications are a lot more impressive!

 Click-through rates over 33% and 60% increase in sales

-For example, did you know that the open rate for WhatsApp messages is over 90% (!!!), while the average open rate for marketing e-mails is 21.5%?
-And, while with e-mail newsletters, you're normally looking at click-through-rates of three percent, messaging newsletters achieve rates more than ten times as high!
+For example, did you know that the open rate for WhatsApp messages is around 95% (!!!), while the average open rate for e-mails is 21.5%?
+And, while with e-mail, you're normally looking at click-through-rates of three percent, messages on instant messaging apps achieve rates more than ten times as high!

 click-through-rates messaging newsletters, statistics

-These numbers are not unique to SNOCKS.
-KiKUU, an online shopping mall that is present in almost 20 African countries, has seen similar success.
-The e-commerce company started sending out deals to their customers through a regular subscription-based WhatsApp broadcast.
+KiKUU, for example, an online shopping mall that is present in almost 20 African countries, has seen great success.
+The e-commerce company started sending out deals to its customers through a regular subscription-based WhatsApp broadcast.

 WhatsApp newsleter KiKUUU